flowroute/flowroute-numbers-php/README.md

 The `listAvailableNPAs` method allows you to retrieve a list of every NPA (area code) available in Flowroute's phone number inventory.
 #####Usage

-Add the following lines to your PHP file:

 	$response = $pnc->listAvailableNPAs();
 	print_r($response);

->**Note:** `$response` can be any name of you choose, and of any length, but the name you choose must be used consistently within the PHP file.

 The method can take the following parameter: